oppia/creator-documentation/docs/reviewers/translations.rst

 Reviewing Translations
 ======================

-Oppia's lessons are translated to multiple languages to ensure a wide range of students across the world could learn in their own language.
+Oppia's lessons are translated to multiple languages to ensure a wide range of students across the world can learn in their own language.
 After translations are submitted, they are sent for review.
-As a reviewer, you can review all the translations in the language you have review right.
+As a reviewer, you can review all the translations in the language for which you have review rights.

 To start reviewing the translations: